Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 The Non-Ordinary Range of Awareness

-Transcendental Consciousness is known by several names.
-It is sometimes called the 4th state, pure or bliss state of consciousness.
+We know Transcendental Consciousness by several names.
+Some call it the 4th state, pure or bliss state of consciousness.
 This is a partition of consciousness that has unique metabolic characteristics.
 The most notable is a change in the increased coherence of brainwave patterns.
 Here the brainwaves operate in the theta-wave area around 4 to 7 Hz.

 This state is most notable for its profound state of rest.
 The mind remains alert but without thought.
 Scholars from Joseph Campbell to Maharishi Mahesh Yogi describe it as bliss consciousness.
 This is because you remain self-aware without having the normal inner dialogue.
 The process used to reach this state of consciousness is Japa Meditation.
 Maharishi calls this process Transcendental Meditation.